-Date of Adoption: November 18, 2010 Legal Reference: I.C. §33-515A Ratified by the Board of Directors on September 23, 2015
+Date of Adoption: November 18, 2010 Legal Reference: I.C. §33-515A

 Policy No. 402.10.
 Title Definition of Classified Personnel

 The descriptor "classified personnel" includes those persons employed by the school who are not required by law to hold a teaching certificate as qualification for employment.
 This category includes, but is not to be limited to, the following: